mckennapsean/dissertation/content/04-example.md

 <!--\al{where is the line between ideate and make?}-->
 <!--\sm{how does this help?
 I agree it was vague before, I added some clarifications}-->

+![
+  Here we illustrate the visualization artifact created as part of the _make_ activity for the redesign project: the design of a fully-detailed revised digital mockup interface.
+](figures/daf/redesign/5-interface.pdf){#fig:redesign2 width="100%"}

 After we finalized these detailed and revised mockups, the RVS development team